soumyargade/CSC510-17/DESIGN.md

     This use case begins when a user calls GitEx and requests the response related to creating or managing repositories, pulls, or issues in GitHub [S1].
     This use case ends when the bot returns an example of the response status and body for the action and GitHub feature specificied.
 [S2].
 3.3 Subflows
     [S1 Request Example] Request example [S2, E1, E2, E3].
-User submits a chat message with the word "GitEx," a keyword indicating GitHub feature ("issue," "pull request," or "repository"), a verb (such as “create”, “retrieve”, “update”, or “delete"), and the keyword "response."
+User submits a chat message with the word "GitEx," a keyword indicating GitHub feature ("issue," "pull request," or "repository"), a verb keyword (such as “create”, “retrieve”, “update”, or “delete"), and the keyword "response."
     [S2 Return Example] Bot will return the response status and body for GitHub's API for the feature and action specified by the user.
 3.4 Alternative Flows
     [E1 Action Unspecified] Action verb such as “create”, “retrieve”, “update”, or “delete” was not specified.
 Bot prompts the user to provide an action verb.
-    [E2 Action or Path Unclear] Request keywords provided by the user could pertain to multiple API endpoints or HTTP verbs.
-Bot prompts the user to delineate between the potential endpoints or verbs in order to return the correct example.
+    [E2 Message Not Understood] The message submitted by the user includes “GitEx” but keywords were not found to indicate creating or managing issues, pulls, or repositories; or the format of the message is incorrect.
+Bot prompts the user to try again.
-    [E3 Message Not Understood] The message submitted by the user includes “GitEx” but a keyword was not found to determine if the request is to create or manage an issue.
+    [E3 Formatting Incorrect] User entered a third keyword that should be used to distinguish a request for a response was not recognized by the bot.
+The bot prompts the user to enter the third keyword again.
 ```

 ### Wireframes